nagarajsp24/weathercard/README.md

 - Internet connection to fetch weather data from the OpenWeatherMap API.

+  Usage
+=>Enter the name of the city in the search input.
+=>Click the search button to fetch and display the current weather conditions for the specified city.
+Built With
+=>HTML
+=>CSS
+=>JavaScript
+  API Used
+=>OpenWeatherMap API
+=>Authors : Nagaraj S Penagondala
+  Acknowledgments
+=>Icons by Iconmonstr
+=>Weather images by Freepik

 ## Getting Started

 To get started with the project, follow these steps: